signaux-faibles/sf_datalake/README.md

 pip install -U pip
 ```

+## Installing the package

+### User

-Install the package inside the environment
+To install the package locally, run this command while inside the virtual environment

 ``` shell
 pip install .